Arpita-deb/Salifort_motors_HR_analytics/README.md

 Salifort Motors is a fictional French-based alternative energy vehicle manufacturer.
 Its global workforce of over 100,000 employees research, design, construct, validate, and distribute electric, solar, algae, and hydrogen-based vehicles.
 Salifort’s end-to-end vertical integration model has made it a global leader at the intersection of alternative energy and automobiles.

 ## Key Stakeholders:
-* Salifort’s senior leadership team
+* Salifort’s Senior Leadership team
 * Human Resources (HR) department team

 ## Statement of the Business Task: